Accounting and legal considerations for Seychelles company formation

 - If properly structured, a Seychelles nonresident company’s offshore profits are legally tax exempt;

 - A resident company is taxed at corporate income 25% on revenue generated in Seychelles.
 However, there are no capital gain tax, interest, dividends, no gift, inheritance, property or estate taxes.
-Business establishments in Seychelles can benefit from the double tax treaties;
+A Seychelles formed company can benefit from the double tax treaties;

 - 15% on non-resident dividends;

 - 15% on non-resident interest;